edezacas/Filterize/README.md

 # Filterize

-Filterize is a simple jQuery plugin that improve select elements with a search input to filter list.
+Filterize is a library for making select more user friendly and add a search capability.

+## Requirements
+* jQuery 1.7+